alexey-anufriev/kubernetes-bare-metal-cluster-installer/README.md

 # k8s bare metal cluster installer

+## DISCLAIMER

+NOT INTENDED FOR PRODUCTION USE.
+For pet projects or testing only.

+## Description

 `k8s bare metal cluster installer` is intended to help with the installation of the sandbox kubernetes cluster on bare metal infrastructure.

 ## Requirements